-King County Elections will ask sheriff to investigate GOP activists’ ballot-box ‘surveillance’ as potential voter intimidation
+King County Elections asks sheriff to investigate GOP activists’ ballot-box ‘surveillance’ as potential voter intimidation

 Wise said her team is “documenting and removing” the signs and would refer “any information about who planted them to the King County Sheriff’s Office for further investigation.”

+Satterberg noted Washington, unlike some other states which restrict such deliveries to family members or other designated persons, allows voters to drop off ballots for others.

+“Signs intended to make voters feel like they are being watched and monitored and violating the law by depositing ballots is voter intimidation, period,” Satterberg said.

-Mathew Patrick Thomas, chair of the King County Republicans, repudiated the surveillance effort after it was reported by The Seattle Times on Monday, disbanding the county party’s “election integrity” committee and saying its members were involved in printing and planting the signs without his knowledge.
+Mathew Patrick Thomas, chair of the King County Republicans, repudiated the surveillance effort after it was reported by The Seattle Times Monday, disbanding the county party’s “election integrity” committee and saying its members were involved in printing and planting the signs without his knowledge.

+Thomas said the party would fully cooperate with King County Elections and would take legal action if any groups or individuals “misappropriate” the party’s name for “any unsanctioned or ill-intentioned use.”

+Amber Krabach, a legislative candidate and one of the leaders of that committee, said Monday the signs shouldn’t have bothered anyone not attempting illegal activity.
+She did not immediately respond to an email Tuesday evening.

-The effort in King County appears linked to a broader statewide campaign by activists who claim to be surveilling all ballot boxes in the state.
+The controversial surveillance effort in King County appears linked to a broader statewide campaign by activists who claim to be surveilling all ballot boxes in the state.

-Their effort is motivated by 2000 Mules, a film that asserts the 2020 election was stolen from Donald Trump by ballot traffickers in swing states.
-The film’s conclusions have been rebutted as false or unsupported by numerous fact-checking groups and elections experts.
+Their effort is motivated by “2000 Mules,” a film that asserts the 2020 election was stolen from Donald Trump by ballot traffickers in swing states.

+The film’s conclusions have been rebutted as false or unsupported by fact-checking groups and elections experts.
+Trump’s former Attorney General, William Barr, mocked the film’s allegations during testimony to the U.S. House committee investigating the Jan.
+6, attack on the Capitol.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.